Where will marijuana be legal in 2023?

 Voters in three states – Arkansas, North Dakota and South Dakota – rejected legalizing weed in the November election.
 Medical use is legal in all three states.

-Only three states have no public-use marijuana program of any kind (neither medical or recreational) according to the National Conference of State Legislatures: Idaho, Kansas and Nebraska.
+Only three states have no public-use marijuana program of any kind (neither medical nor recreational) according to the National Conference of State Legislatures: Idaho, Kansas and Nebraska.

 Nexstar's Addy Bink contributed to this report.